Abrasive Wheels Training for Engineers and Fitters in Ireland.

 Why engineers and fitters need Abrasive Wheels Training

-The construction industry has one of the highest rates of fall-related injuries of any sector.
+The construction industry has one of the highest rates of abrasive wheel injuries of any sector.
 According to the Health and Safety Authority (HSA), Abrasive Wheels accounts for approximately one-third of all construction site injuries reported each year.
 These injuries result in significant pain, lost working time, and in severe cases, permanent disability.

 Legal requirements for construction sites